 The seeds of the European Fascist movements of the 1930s were cast far and wide.
 In South Africa they fell on fertile ground.
 The burgeoning white nationalist movement harboured elements of these virile, virulent shoots in the form of the Ossewa Brandwag and the S.A.
 Greyshirts.
-As the ominous spectre of the Nazi contagion spread its tentacles into South Africa’s political discourse, South Africa’s versions of these thuggish movements arose in manifold forms, one manifestation being Robbie Leibrandt, who attempted to assassinate Prime Minister, Jan Smuts.
+As the ominous spectre of the Nazi contagion spread its tentacles into South Africa’s political discourse, South Africa’s versions of these thuggish movements arose in manifold forms, one manifestation being Robbie Leibrandt, who attempted to assassinate Prime Minister Jan Smuts.

-Main picture: The Centenary of the Great Trek commemorated by ox-wagons going through the city
+Main picture: The Centenary of the Great Trek commemorated by ox-wagons going through the city en route to the Transvaal

 A Distant Family Connection